Patient Matching Underlies All of Your Projects

 So while there are no shortage of projects designed to improve healthcare at any organization, there also needs to be a focus on foundational issues such as patient identity to ensure the success of all of these initiatives.
 It isn’t that organizations have not tried to address the issue of patient duplication.
 Many organizations have invested significantly in new EMRs or EMPIs to attempt to fundamentally resolve the issue.
 However, as we know from the average 18% duplicate rate, they have not addressed the issue in its entirety.
 Therefore there needs to be a new and different approach to address this issue – and one that respects the investments made in the legacy approaches used by EMPI and EHRs.

-Verato Auto-Steward™ is a cloud-based plug-in that integrates with your EHR or EMPI technology to resolve its toughest matches using the power of Referential Matching.
-Verato Auto-Steward automatically resolves 50-75% of the potential duplicates that your EHR or EMPI has flagged as tasks for data stewards or HIM staff to manually resolve.
-This enables your organization to reduce duplicates, reduce clinical costs, improve revenue cycle, reduce the costs of data stewardship processes, and improve care and patient safety.
+Verato Auto-Steward™ is a simple cloud-based plug-in for your EHR or EMPI that automatically finds and resolves its missed matches and duplicate records using Referential Matching technology.
+Verato Auto-Steward can even automatically resolve the “potential duplicate records” your EHR or EMPI has flagged for manual resolution by HIM staff or data stewards.
+This enables your organization to reduce duplicates, reduce clinical costs, improve revenue cycle, and improve care and patient safety.